Rainymood/rainymood.github.io/_posts/2016-07-24-sublime-scrape.markdown

 categories: jekyll update
 ---

-tl;dr Used Python to find all the songs played a radio station that I really like.
+tl;dr Used Python to find all the songs played on a radio station that I really like.

 tl;dr image version: